Railway electrification in Malaysia: History of the Gemas-Johor Bahru EDTP

+Current developments

+On 7 June 2025 the Singapore, Malaysia and ASEAN focused RailTravel Station website reported delays, with the EDTP was still not operational and overhead electrification still to reach Johor Bahru (JB) Sentral station.
+The article also reported that YB Tuan Chew Chong Sin posted on social media on 19 May that the ETS would not reach Kluang until August and JB Sentral until December 2025.
+ETS and Intercity Services general manager Nurul Azha Mokmin was reported on 05 Jun 2025 as saying, “We have procured 10 ETS train sets, which are expected to operate on the Gemas-Johor Bahru route, beginning next year.
+Subsequently, new routes from Johor Bahru to Butterworth and Padang Besar (Perlis) will also be introduced”.

 Terminal Skypark Line

 The Electrified Double Tracking Project consists of two phases.
 Phase 1 is between Subang Jaya to Subang Skypark which has been awarded to Skypark Link-Lion Pacific and phase 2 is between Subang Skypark to KTM/MRT Sg.
 Buloh to relief rail cargo traffic bypass city centre of Kuala Lumpur.

 The phase 1 between Subang Jaya and Terminal Skypark was funded by the Government through Ministry of Transport to provide rail based public transport especially to connect the Sultan Abdul Aziz Shah (SAAS) Airport Terminal 3 (Terminal Skypark) and the vicinity area with the existing railway.
 When complete, this line will be Malaysia's second airport rail link service, after the Express Rail Link (KLIA Ekspres).
 The phase 1 line was due to be completed by April 2018.